 This pumpkin bread is incredibly easy to make, requiring just 1 bowl and ingredients you likely have on hand this time of year.
-Customize it by subbing cranberries, baked apples or nuts for currants.
-Or, even chocolate!
+Customize it by subbing cranberries, baked apples, or nuts for currants.
+Or even chocolate!
 What?
 Who said that…?

 This bread isn’t a super crumbly sugary bread, but rather a bit more dense and hearty.
 It’s the perfect healthier breakfast or snack, or fall party dessert.
-Top it with some pumpkin cashew frosting or dairy free cream cheese frosting and you’re in serious business.
+Top it with some cashew frosting or dairy free cream cheese frosting and you’re in serious business.
 Like, whoa.

 - 1 cup pumpkin puree

-- 1/3 cup maple syrup, agave or sub honey if not vegan
+- 1/3 cup maple syrup or agave (sub honey if not vegan)

 - 1/4 cup brown sugar

-- 3 Tbsp grapeseed or olive oil
+- 3 Tbsp avocado or olive oil

 - 1 tsp baking soda

 - 1 tsp ground cinnamon